-- House Manager must post a list of all open rooms at least 24 hours in advance of first or second round room bids.
+- House Coordinator must post a list of all open rooms at least 24 hours in advance of first or second round room bids.
 This list should be updated while posted.

-- House Manager must notify all membership of the time and date of mid-term room bids, or parking bids at least 72 hours in advance.
+- House Coordinator must notify all membership of the time and date of mid-term room bids, or parking bids at least 72 hours in advance.

 - Room Bids will not be held in the second half of Summer.
 Temp rooms will be permanent assignments for the second half of Summer.

-- Exceptions will be made for extraordinary circumstances by House Manager & Facilities Manager
+- Exceptions will be made for extraordinary circumstances by House Coordinator & Facilities Coordinator

 - Room bids must be made in a timely manner and members should have multiple plans arranged prior to bidding